lkkiradev/FurFriendFinder/README.txt

 *
-This website is optimally displayed across the following web browsers:
+This website is not yet cross-platform compaible and is optimally displayed across the following web browsers with specific screen-resolutions:

 Brave
 Google Chrome